Do Imaginary Numbers Exist? A Matrix View

 $$ E = \left(\begin{array}{cc} 1 & 0 \\ 0 & 1 \\ \end{array}\right) $$

-“The symbol i is simply shorthand for the matrix I.”
+“The symbol i is simply a shorthand notation for the matrix I.”

 Suppose you meet the quadratic equation